 7 Crucial Keys to SEO Growth for Your Business

 Local SEO is the secret to unlocking a vast amount of potential growth for your company.
-But you don’t have to take our word for it as proof.
-Take a look at the five keys below, which outline precisely how local search will drive explosive growth for your business in the future.
+You don’t have to take our word—take a look at the seven keys below, which outline precisely how local search will drive explosive growth for your business in the future:

-- In the last two years, mobile searches with ‘Where to buy’ and ‘near me’ have grown by over 200%.
+Mobile searches with ‘Where to buy’ and ‘near me’ in the last two years have grown by over 200%.

-- Nearly one-third of Americans search online for a local business on a daily basis.
+Nearly one-third of Americans search online for a local business daily.

-We’ll focus mainly on optimizing for Google for the simple reason that Google has a 92% market share of all search engine inquiries.
+We’ll focus mainly on optimizing for Google for the simple reason that Google has a 92% market share of all local search engine results and inquiries.
 Google uses three main local ranking factors to determine where your business will appear in local search results:

-- Distance: to determine proximity, search engines such as Google use geo-coordinates and zip codes.
-The data help to work out where the searcher is relative to your business location.
+Distance: Search engines such as Google use geo-coordinates and zip codes to determine proximity.
+The data helps determine where the searcher is relative to your business location.

-- Relevance: Google looks at how well your small business matches up with what the searcher is seeking.
+Relevance: Google looks at how well your small business matches what the searcher seeks.

-- Prominence: Search engines examine sources on the web, such as links, citations, and reviews.
-The data help to determine how well-known your business is.
+Prominence: Search engines examine sources on the web, such as links, citations, and reviews.
+The data helps to determine how well-known your business is.